- Why should I establish residency?

 Long Beach, California 90802-4210

-The Office of General Counsel can either decide the appeal or send the matter back to the campus for further review.
+General Counsel's office can either decide the appeal or send the matter back to the campus for further review.

 Resident students who become nonresidents or who no longer meet the criteria for an exception must immediately notify Enrollment Services.